vanthao03596/fortify-limitless/README.md

 <a name="installation"></a>
 ## Installation

 To get started, you'll need to install **FortifyLimitless** using Composer.
-This will install *Laravel Fortify* as well so, please make sure you **do not** have it installed, already.
+This will install *Laravel Fortify* as well.

 ```bash
 composer require vanthao03596/fortify-limitless